Steve Shurtleff: Personal life

-Rep. Shurtleff is from Ward One of Concord, New Hampshire, the village of Penacook.

-In 2020 he was one of New Hampshire's four Presidential Electors.
-Which elected Joe Biden our 46th President.
+Shurtleff is from Ward One of Concord, New Hampshire, the village of Penacook.
+In 2020, he was one of New Hampshire's four Presidential Electors.

-Rep. Shurtleff is a graduate of the Harold Washington School, of the City College of Chicago.
-In 2013, Rep. Shurtleff received the Henry Toll Fellowship from the Council of State Government.
+Shurtleff is a graduate of the Harold Washington School, of the City College of Chicago.
+In 2013, Shurtleff received the Henry Toll Fellowship from the Council of State Government.
 In 2015, he received the Caroline Gross Fellowship to attend the Senior Government Executive training program at Harvard's Kennedy School.
-He has three grown children, Seth, Kristie and Nathan, as well as two grandchildren, Sarah and Alex.
+He has three children, as well as two grandchildren Sarah and Alex.